Destroyers04/Info284_Project/Notes/aaron_document_notes.md

 #### Sample of the dataset

-This is what the dataset looks like:
+This is what the dataset looks like:<br />
 ![datasetimg1](Notes\Images\sample1.png) ![datasetimg2](Notes\Images\sample2.png) ![datasetimg3](Notes\Images\sample3.png)

 ## Final and landing receipts